Hello people; the physical properties of any polymer have a direct impact on its applicability. Let’s take a look at the Tg of plastic materials.

 The glass transition temperature is the temperature when a hard state of plastic is converted into a sticky or rubbery state |

-Melting temperature is a temperature at which solid material is converted into its liquid form
+Melting temperature is the temperature at which solid material is converted into its liquid form

 |